EC528-Fall-2024/orchestrating-ai-app-cloud/README.md

 The AI Deployment Platform provides:

-- Support for pulling target models from HuggingFace, datasets from Kaggle and libraries like PyTorch
+- Support for sourcing models, datasets, and libraries from public and private sources
+- Automatic cloud instance generation with proper hardware and resource allocation
 - End-to-end training of AI models with automatic package installation and support
 - Security of proprietary data such as data and models on cloud infrastructure
-- An all-in-one frontend application for consumers to interact with their models in a user-friendly way

 ** **